-Charles Hayden purchased the land on which the three houses were built in February of 1879 from Grenville Temple Winthrop Braman, Henry D. Hyde, and Frank William Andrews, trustees, part of a tract of land they acquired in March of 1872 from the Boston Water Power Company.
+Charles Hayden purchased the land for 337-339-341 Commonwealth on February 27, 1879, from Grenville T. W. Braman, Henry D. Hyde, and Henry M. Whitney, trustees of a real estate investment trust that had purchased several parcels of land on March 1, 1872, from the Boston Water Power Company

-The Rices’ two children, Annie Tyler Rice and Charles G. Rice, a member of his father’s hide and wool firm, lived with them.
-Charles Rice married in October of 1890 to Anne S. Proctor and they moved to 469 Beacon.
+The Rices’ two children, Annie Tyler Rice and Charles Goodnow Rice, a member of his father’s hide and wool firm, lived with them at 341 Commonwealth.
+Charles Rice married in October of 1890 to Anne S. Proctor.
+After their marriage, they lived at 327 Beacon with her parents, Thomas Emerson Proctor and Emma Esther (Howe) Proctor, during the 1890-1891 winter season, and then moved to 469 Beacon.

 Nehemiah Rice died in December of 1911.
-Josephine Rice continued to live at 341 Commonwealth with their daughter, Annie.
-N. W. Rice’s Heirs are shown as the owners on the 1917 and 1928 Bromley maps, and were the assessed owners through 1931.
+Josephine Rice continued to live at 341 Commonwealth and in Beverly with their daughter, Annie.

 Both properties were shown as vacant (or were not listed) in the 1930-1933 City Directories, but had been converted into dormitories by 1934.

 By the late 1960s, Garland Junior College had assembled a portfolio of 22 properties in the western portion of the Back Bay: 315, 319, 321, 329, 337, 339, 341, 343, 349, 377, 407, 409, 411, 413–415 Commonwealth, 24 Charlesgate East (419 Commonwealth), and 447, 449, and 451 Marlborough (composed of 451-457 Marlborough).